-1. Get as many Credit Card Processing Clients as you can while we are still able to differentiate ourselves based on price and local service over the next 5 years+.
-The more clients you have, the more powerful your position will be in the future as we offer added beneficial services to our client base.
+1. Get as many Credit Card Processing Clients as you can while we are still able to differentiate ourselves based on price and local service over the next few years.
+The more clients you have, the more powerful your position will be in the future as our industry offers added beneficial services to the client base.

 2. Start to familiarize yourself with the way POS Systems work.
-Go on www.google.com and search for POS Systems or POS Software and look at our competition.
-I personally like posnation.com, Micros and Quickbooks POS, to name a few that I have used in the past.
+Go on www.google.com and search for POS Systems or POS Software, and look at our competition.

 3. Be prepared to fully engage in new training resources and change what you are doing now over the next few years to include value added products and services to help you differentiate from the competition.
 One last side note: There are some processors who are either already offering POS Systems for free to clients who use their processing services or are thinking about making such an offer.
 I personally think this is a huge mistake; I do not recommend that you participate in programs like this.
 I was very close to making a deal with such a company.
 But after further consideration, I realized how illogical this would be.
 To make such an offer would be like the electric company who wants to charge you more for your electrical service in exchange for their providing you with light bulbs, a microwave, and an electric water heater.
 This logic just doesn’t make sense.
 Why would we offer the most valuable part of the equation for free?